Mako 5600

 WAN Port

-To deploy your Mako 5600 device as a security gateway using a power outlet, connect its WAN port to your broadband modem.
+The Mako 5600 can function as an access point within the network or as a security gateway at the network edge.
+To deploy your Mako device as a security gateway, connect its WAN port to your broadband modem.

 3. Connect LAN Ports to Your Local Network